 - Who must file a financial disclosure?

 Financial disclosures are an important tool in avoiding conflicts of interest and remind both the individual and the Ethics Office about that individual’s interests so that both are better equipped to avoid conflicts.
 There are two types of financial disclosure filings—Public Financial Disclosures, also known as the OGE278, and Confidential Financial Disclosures, also known as the OGE450.
-They are governed by 5 U.S.C. § 2634.
+They are governed by 5 C.F.R. § 2634.

 Public Financial Disclosure: The following categories of persons are required to file public financial disclosure reports:

 - Vice Presidents